AlisdairO/pgexercises/README.md

 Directories/Files under this project root:
 -----

-- **database** - contains sample database configuration files, SQL file to create+populate pgexercises database
+- **database** - contains sample database configuration files, SQL file to create+populate pgexercises database.
-- **nginx** - contains sample nginx configurations files
+- **nginx** - contains sample nginx configurations files.
 - **questions** - contains the files that define the exercises.
-These are used to generate static html files based on the templates under site/website
+These are used to generate static html files based on the templates under site/website.
-- **scripts** - various scripts to do stuff like generate the html files, upload them to the site, and so on
+- **scripts** - various scripts to do stuff like generate the html files, upload them to the site, and so on.
-- **site** - web site files and html templates
+- **site** - web site files and html templates.
 - **SQLForwarder** - simple web application to send queries to and from the DB.
-- **dbdata.xlsx** - just an excel file containing all the db data
+- **dbdata.xlsx** - just an excel file containing all the db data.

 Instructions to get a dev environment working: